Welcome to American Legion Post 111 of Conway

 Our Youth Programs

 Our goal this year (2017) was to send seven (7) young men to Palmetto Boys State and once again we reached our goal.
-(See our list of attendees here).
+This goal was not as robust as in the past several years but we are hopeful that we can send fifteen (15) next year (2018).
+(See our list of this year's attendees here).
 As stated previously, it costs $300.00 to send one boy to Boys State.
 We weren't able to do this all by ourselves and we say a special thank you to those businesses who helped us reach our goal.
 Click on this link to view our 2017 Palmetto Boys State Sponsors.
 To sponsor a youth, simply send an e-mail to our Boys State Director by clicking here and then send a check for whatever amount you can to the address below.
 As we are a 501 c(19) non-profit organization, all donations are tax deductible and will be used to sponsor a young man for our 2017 Palmetto Boys State program:

 American Legion Post 111

 Thank you for helping us reach our Palmetto Boys State goal

 Our Banquet this summer (for our 2018 season) will be held June 16, 2018 at the Waccamaw Shrine Club.
 Plan now to attend and have a chance to win the grand prize of $5,000.
 Thank you for your support of Post 111's American Legion Baseball.

 See our Legion Baseball page for additional information on this valuable youth program that is sponsored by Post 111.

 Unfortunately we didn't have youth interested in this program this past year.
 However, as it's now 2018, we hope that we might have some youth interested in this exciting program this year.
 The total cost for each Cadet is $200.00.
 See our Law Cadet Academy page for information about this great event.

 Last Updated: Fri, February 16, 2018